Borne (novel): Reception

 The novel was highly praised, with The Guardian saying "VanderMeer’s recent work has been Ovidian in its underpinnings, exploring the radical transformation of life forms and the seams between them."
 Publishers Weekly said the novel reads "like a dispatch from a world lodged somewhere between science fiction, myth, and a video game" and that with Borne Vandermeer has transformed weird fiction into "weird literature."
 The New Yorker said the novel plunges the reader "into a primordial realm of myth, fable, and fairy tale."
 Cameron Laux in the BBC labels it one of the most overlooked recent novels, imagining "an ecological utopia where humans' abusive relationship with nature has ended."

 Sequels and possible film

+At one point Borne tells Rachel the story of a Strange Bird when he comes back from one of his explorations of the City, at least to the extent that the survivors in the City think they know the Strange Bird's story.

 In August 2017 VanderMeer released the novella The Strange Bird: A Borne Story.
 The stand-alone story is set in the same world as Borne but features different characters.

 VanderMeer also wrote Dead Astronauts, a stand-alone novel set in the Borne universe which was released on December 3, 2019.

 Paramount Pictures has optioned the film rights to Borne.